• Skip to primary navigation

 The electricity industry is responsible for generation, transmission and distribution.
 Electricity can be generated from many sources, be it solar or hydroelectricity.
 All of them, however, are based on the same concept: creating energetical movements until an electrical current is generated.

-If you didn’t miss your Physics 101 classes, you know that energy can’t be created nor destroyed.
+If you didn’t miss your Physics 101 classes, you know that energy can’t be created or destroyed.
 To generate electricity, energy generators use turbines or motors to transform other types of energy — such as mechanical, nuclear or chemical — into electricity.

 In Canada, one of the main energy sources is hydroelectricity, which accounts for 59 percent of the generation grid, according to a 2016 report by Natural Resources Canada (NRCan).

-Hydroelectricity is considered green energy by many experts, and contributes greatly to Canada’s top-10 ranking among the world’s largest producers of electricity.
+Hydroelectricity is considered green energy by many experts and contributes greatly to Canada’s top-10 ranking among the world’s largest producers of electricity.
 The country currently ranks as the sixth-largest electricity generator in the world, and the second-largest electricity exporter globally.
 Nearly 11 percent of the electricity generated in Canada is exported to the United States.

 Fossil fuels and coal power are still significant electricity sources in Canada, but their use varies substantially from province to province.
 While Ontario uses only 0.1 percent of petroleum to generate electricity, Nunavut’s electricity is 100 percent oil-based.